 Academic and Field Requirements for the PPSC

 In addition to a baccalaureate degree or higher from a regionally-accredited college or university, with an undergraduate major in any field other than education, candidates seeking the PPSC in School Social Work must complete post-baccalaureate degree study consisting of a minimum of 45 semester units in an approved professional preparation program specializing in school social work, including a practicum with school-aged children.
-Candidates pursuing the add-on specialization in Child Welfare and Attendance must complete additional study in school child welfare and attendance services, consisting of a minimum of nine semester units, including a practicum with school-aged children.
+Candidates pursuing the add-on specialization in Child Welfare and Attendance (CWA) must complete additional study in school child welfare and attendance services, consisting of a minimum of nine semester units, including a practicum with school-aged children.
 The curriculum requirements for both the PPSC and the CWA credentials are addressed in our program coursework.

 In addition to successfully completing all requirements for the MSW degree, students seeking the PPS credentials must take the following specific credential program courses as part of their program of study:

 - SOC WEL 232: Social Work and Education Policy (2 units)

 - SOC WEL 250T: Social Practice in School Settings (2 units)